divyanshtiwarijpr/docs-linux-rhel/rhel-6-hostname-reso-facts.md

 2. If static hostname is `localhost.localdomain` then DNS is checked if there is a full hostname available by running `uname -n`.

 3. There are things that need to be updated in the main file.

+- We cannot se wildcard entries in hosts file but we can use them in DNS server.